bigchaindb/bigchaindb/docs/server/source/production-deployment-template/node-on-kubernetes.rst

     For notes on recreating a private volume form a released Azure disk resource consult :doc:`the page about cluster troubleshooting <../production-deployment-template/troubleshoot>`.

-.. _start-kubernetes-stateful-set-mongodb-tmt:
+.. _start-kubernetes-stateful-set-mongodb:

 Step 13: Start a Kubernetes StatefulSet for MongoDB
 ---------------------------------------------------

-  * This configuration is located in the file ``mongodb/mongo-ss-tm.yaml``.
+  * This configuration is located in the file ``mongodb/mongo-ss.yaml``.

   * Set the ``spec.serviceName`` to the value set in ``mdb-instance-name`` in the ConfigMap.